lingfenghsiang/Nomad/README.md

 	sudo bash src/testing_scripts/microbenchmark/robustness.sh
 	```

 15. **On testing (CXL/PMem) machine**.
 When you finish running all the tests, run the following command to generate plots.
+To plot the graphs, you need to install some python packages, please see section [Software requirements](#software-requirements).
     ```
 	bash src/post_processing/plot_graphs.sh
 	```